MousaZeidBaker/resume/index.md

 `Feb 2022-` __Moodagent__
 Head of Cloud Infrastructure

-Responsible for planning, defining and executing strategies for our multi-region multi-account cloud setup.
-Defining and implementing appropriate data protection and security policies, and ensuring full compliance with best practices.
-Leading and supporting a team of dedicated and professional cloud engineers.
+Responsible for developing and implementing strategies for our multi-region multi-account cloud setup.
+Defining and enforcing appropriate data protection and security policies, and ensuring full compliance with best practices.
+Leading and supporting a team of highly experienced cloud engineers.

 `Dec 2020-Jan 2022` __Moodagent__
 Solutions Architect

-Solutions Architect for a music streaming service where users are provided with uniquely personalized playlists with help of machine learning.
-Worked with designing and implementing new real-time recommendation service, in addition to the non-real-time service, in order to get even better recommendations.
-Replaced legacy solutions with microservice-oriented solutions.
-Collaborated across teams to advise, support, and review architectural design, technical solutions and technology stack.
-Introduced Trunk-based development.
-Dockerized services and deployed containers into Kubernetes clusters in different regions.
-Continued to work with deploying services to new regions with the plan to eventually run our service globally.
+As a Solutions Architect for a music streaming service, I have worked on designing and implementing a new real-time recommendation service, in addition to the existing non-real-time service, using machine learning to provide uniquely personalized playlists for our users.
+I have also migrated legacy solutions to microservice-oriented solutions, collaborated with other teams to advise, support, and review architectural design, technical solutions, and technology stack.
+Additionally, I have introduced Trunk-based development, dockerized services, deployed containers into Kubernetes clusters.

 `Nov 2019-Nov 2020` __Moodagent__
 Cloud Engineer